Syed-2002/E-library/README.md

 # E-library
-Created an e-library together with a colleague.
+Created an e-library together with a colleague for the School.
 Giving follow-up to certificates and monitoring commodity compliance of requirements.
 Offering technical support to the community, revise and finalize announcements as well as notices

 https://www.iisjedinfo.com/online-library/